finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 Our webpack project, not only limited to JavaScript and CSS.
 It also can handle much more than that.
 For example, webpack can also handle assets like image and fonts.

-But how?
+But, how?
 The idea is the same with how we configure and used JavaScript.
 Let's include images and fonts support to our project:

 ```bash
 yarn add --dev url-loader file-loader